Table of Contents

-Private Residential Trauma Treatment Programs
+Private Trauma Treatment Programs in a Residential Rehab

 The deep emotional wounds left as a result of having experienced one or more intense traumatic life event can have devastating and long-lasting effects on someone.
 The residual effects of the trauma can morph into self-destructive behaviors in an attempt to manage the extreme fear and anxiety that is triggered by memories, nightmares, or exposure to someone or something related to the event.
 About 20% of those who have experienced an extreme traumatic event will develop post-traumatic stress disorder (PTSD), according to the Sidran Institute.